Homemade Purees (For All Ages)

 Porridge is versatile because it can be one of our first ‘solid’ foods that we continue eating through adulthood.
 It’s an all-time classic that we’ve all enjoyed at some point in our lives.
 This twist on the average cereal version is made with Mahatma® Rice.
 You could go with the Traditional Rice Porridge, made only with rice and water or, try the wholegrain version mixed with organic apple juice.
 These are probably the most family-friendly recipes as their color and flavor won’t be too strange for any young family members or picky eaters.

 If you have some frozen peas or carrots in the freezer, you should try these colorful and vegetable-filled rice purees.
-As its name suggests, you’ll only need peas, water, and Mahatma® White Rice or Mahatma® Organic White Rice to make the Rice and Peas Puree dish.
+As its name suggests, you’ll only need peas, water, and Mahatma® White Rice, Mahatma® Organic White Rice or jasmine rice instant pot to make the Rice and Peas Puree dish.
 Don’t have peas but have carrots instead?
 Use the same amount of rice and water but swap in the carrots for peas and whip-up our Rice and Carrots puree recipe.

 For a sweeter breakfast, snack, or dinner, you can surprise your little ones with a Rice and Fruit pureed desert-like blend.
 Use the fruits you have on hand, fresh or frozen is fine.
 For extra flavor, you can sprinkle a pinch of ground cinnamon or sugar on top.
 Delicious, right?

 If the porridge or puree is too thick after blending, it can be thinned with water, breast milk or formula.

 How to Store Your Pureed Food?